-Due to the new 2011 regulations, employers must provide payroll temp workers with information about any permanent job vacancies from day one.
+Due to new regulations in 2011, employers had to provide payroll temp workers with information about any permanent job vacancies from day one.
 Also, agency workers should also have access to collective facilities used by full-time staff members, including canteens, transport services and car parking.

 After a temporary worker has been in the same job for 12 weeks, they then become entitled to a selection of other rights.
 These include:

-- Basic pay which includes holiday, overtime and work-related bonuses.
+- Basic pay, including holiday, overtime and work-related bonuses.

 - Working hours – temp staff are entitled to work similar hours to full-time Payroll Officers, Administrators and other staff members on your team.

-- Annual leave – agency workers are legally entitled to the same annual leave as full-time staff members which is a legal requirement.
+- Annual leave – agency workers are entitled to the same annual leave as full-time staff members which is a legal requirement.